deibit/cansina/README.md

 - HTTP/S Proxy support (thanks to requests)
 - Data persistance (sqlite3)
 - Support for multiextensions list (-e php,asp,aspx,txt...)
+- Content inspector (will watch for a specific string inside web page content)
 - (more planned)

 Some use cases